shred/commons-suncalc/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _suncalc_ version.

+## Version 3.6
+* Due to a very old bug, `MoonPosition.getParallacticAngle()` gave completely wrong results.
+If you used that method in your code or tests, prepare to get totally different values now.

 ## Version 3.3
 * Due to a very old bug, setting the `height()` had almost no impact on the result, which is obviously wrong (on sunset, a plane in the sky is still illuminated while the sun has just gone at the viewer's position).
 This bug has been fixed.
 If you are using `height()`, you will get correct results now.
 They may deviate by several minutes from the results of earlier versions.